 The flower is also displayed at auspicious events and in religious places like churches.
 It is likely that dogwood trees and shrubs, at least of the flowering type, present themselves in churchyards.

 All in all, the dogwood flower symbolic meanings are:

-- White Dogwood – Symbolic of innocence, spirituality, peace and purity, white Dogwood is the typical example of the flower linked to Christianity.
+Symbolic of innocence, spirituality, peace, and purity, white dogwood is the typical example of a flower linked to Christianity.
 White is the perfect color that exemplifies all things pristine and pure.
-Flowering Dogwood that is white is often used to decorate the sites of baptisms and weddings.
+White flowering dogwood is often used to decorate the sites of baptisms and weddings.